uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 * Scenario (sc): future simulation.

-A complete model simulation requires advancing the model consecutively through all of the run stages, however users are able to selectively skip stages in order to save compute time for certain debugging workflows or when running multiple scenarios.
+A complete model simulation requires advancing the model consecutively through all of the run stages, however users are able to selectively skip stages as needed to reduce compute time.

 ## Spatial considerations